Kotlon2/1.16.5-Server-modpack--1/README.md

 1.16.5 Modpack

-To use simply make sure you have curseforge installed, Download this pack In the file downloaded there will be a file called "1.16.5(Forge modpack)-1
+To use simply make sure you have curseforge installed, Download this pack In the file downloaded there will be a file called "1.16.5(Forge modpack)"

 **This is the file you will be using,  DO NOT UNZIP THIS FOLDER**